SAP-samples/hana-shine/README.md

+This project is licensed under the Apache Software License, v.
+2 except as noted otherwise in the LICENSE file.

 ##SHINE(SAP HANA Interactive Education)

 In this blog I will share details on one of our highly successful and widely consumed Native HANA Application, SHINE (SAP HANA Interactive Education) demo content.